 12. Smarter Artist

 Can you have too much of a good thing?
-We think you can, as this welcome email from Sean Platt’s and Johnny Truant’s Smarter Artist shows.
+We think you can, as this welcome email example from Sean Platt’s and Johnny Truant’s Smarter Artist shows.

 What we liked: